-Housing ( residents.
-Goal: Maintain and plan for affordable and workforce housing for all Objective Maintain an available supply of lots.
+Housing Goal: Maintain and plan for affordable and workforce housing for all residents.
+Objective Maintain an available supply of lots.
 Objective Work with local employers to understand housing needs of employees and potential workforce.
-Objective Based on the land demand analysis provided in this Plan and the Future Land Use Map, plan for a sufficient supply of developable land for housing for a variety of income levels, including low- and moderate-income residents.
+Objective Based on the land demand analysis provided in this Plan and the Future Land Use Map, plan for a sufficient supply of developable land for housing for a variety of income levels, including low- and moderate-income residents and workforce housing.